 For more information on what you can do with a major in religious studies, visit CLA Career Services or explore Handshake, the U of M's exclusive online career database.

-Students in the religious studies program go on to work in a number of different professional fields such as government, publishing, journalism, non-profit, health care, and social work.
+Students in the religious studies program go on to work in a number of different professional fields such as government, publishing, journalism, nonprofit, health care, and social work.
 Our program trains students in the critical thinking and communications skills that are the foundation of most career paths.
-These include asking significant questions and identifying problems, finding or generating and organizing information, applying critical frameworks and developing interpretations, assessing the influence of one’s own position or social location on those interpretations and identifying the inherent biases that may be present, articulating one’s thoughts in writing and orally.
-All of these skills are in great demand in all fields.
+These include asking significant questions and identifying problems, finding, generating, and organizing information, applying critical frameworks and developing interpretations, assessing the influence of one’s own position or social location on those interpretations and identifying the inherent biases that may be present, and articulating one’s thoughts in writing and orally.
+All of these skills are in great demand in any career field.

 Prioritize your next steps by building an effective strategy for applying to graduate programs, jobs, and/or service opportunities.
-Schedule an appointment with the religious studies DUS, Jeanne Kilde, and a CLA Career Counselor and attend upcoming employer and career events and workshops to start building a network.
-You can also connect with us online via Facebook, Twitter, and LinkedIn.
+Schedule an appointment with the religious studies director of undergraduate studies (DUS), Jeanne Kilde at firstname.lastname@example.org, and a CLA Career Counselor and attend upcoming employer and career events and workshops to start building a network.